-Just a few decades ago, hanging out along Keong Saik Road at the edge of Singapore’s exhilarating Chinatown would have been a no-go for all but the seediest of travellers.
+A few decades ago, hanging out on Keong Saik Road at the edge of Singapore’s exhilarating Chinatown would have been a no-go.
 Today, the story’s a tad different.

 The former red-light district of Keong Saik Road has done a remarkable job of cleaning up its act.
 In the process, it’s become one of Singapore’s hippest corners.
-Its elegant heritage shophouses, once home to brothels and other seedy establishments, now house some of Singapore’s trendiest restaurants, cafés, bars & places to stay.
+Once home to brothels & other seedy enterprises, its elegant heritage shophouses got a much-needed refresh.
+Today, they house some of Singapore’s trendiest restaurants, cafés, bars & places to stay.

 Explore Keong Saik Road Singapore to your heart’s content with this guide on where to eat, drink, and stay…